KSM-66 vs Regular Ashwagandha: 24 Trials vs Zero — Your Call

 What Is Ashwagandha?

-Ashwagandha (Withania somnifera) is an adaptogenic herb that has been used in Ayurvedic medicine for over 3,000 years.
-It's one of the most widely studied herbal supplements in modern research.
+Ashwagandha (Withania somnifera) is an adaptogenic herb used in Ayurvedic medicine for over 3,000 years.
+It remains one of the most widely studied herbal supplements in modern clinical research.

 According to the NIH's Office of Dietary Supplements, ashwagandha is promoted for stress relief, sleep, athletic performance, and general wellness.
-The National Center for Complementary and Integrative Health (NCCIH) notes that some studies suggest ashwagandha may help with stress and anxiety, though more research is needed.
+The National Center for Complementary and Integrative Health (NCCIH) notes that some studies suggest ashwagandha may help with stress, though more research is needed.
 (For a complete overview of all benefits, see our guide to ashwagandha benefits.
-Curious how ashwagandha compares to other adaptogens?
+Curious how it stacks up against other adaptogens?
 See ashwagandha vs. rhodiola.)

 What Is KSM-66?

-KSM-66 is a branded, standardized extract of ashwagandha root, produced by Ixoreal Biomed.
-It's the most clinically studied ashwagandha extract in the world, with over 24 published clinical trials (Speers et al., 2021, PubMed).
+KSM-66 is a branded, standardized extract of ashwagandha root produced by Ixoreal Biomed in Hyderabad, India.
+It took 14 years of R&D to develop, and it's now the most clinically studied ashwagandha extract in the world, with over 24 published clinical trials (Speers et al., 2021, PubMed).

 What makes KSM-66 different: